List of Heavy Metal L-Gaim characters: Fanaria Amm

-Amm, a former actress who turned to a life of crime by joining a group of bandits meets Daba and Kyao in the wastelands of Koam and immediately falls in love with Daba.
-She immediately leaves the bandits and teams up with them.
+Amm, a former actress who turned to a life of crime by joining a group of bandits meets Daba and Kyao in the wastelands of Koam and immediately leaves the bandits and teams up with them.
+She immediately falls in love with Daba.
 Amm doesn't have much talent, but has a lot of dedication to Daba and works as hard as she can over the course of the series at increasing her skills.
 She eventually captains the space shuttle Turner and takes over the L-Gaim once Daba obtains the Mk-II.
 Amm's nemesis is Gaw Ha Leccee as both are vying for Daba's love and they constantly get into fights over not just him, but many other reasons as well.
 Voiced by Chieko Honda.

 Gaw Ha Leccee

 A trainee for the Elite 13, Leccee initially meets Daba when he steals a ship on Koam and she is brought along.
 Leccee falls in love with Daba and defects from the military to join him.
 A skilled and experienced pilot, she is a powerful ally although she and Amu don't get along, often fighting over Daba.
 Leccee eventually gets upset with the rebels' progress and leaves them to become a member of Amandara Kamandara's private army.
 She eventually returns to the rebellion as the captain of the space shuttle Whale.
 Voiced by Maria Kawamura.